 Introduced in 1961, the Ami 6 was Flaminio Bertoni’s last design before his death in 1964 and many argue it was his most controversial.
-Based on the 2CV suspension and a slightly more powerful 2 cylinder air-cooled engine of the 2CV, in France the Ami 6 was often referred to as the Citroën 3CV Trois chevaux, or “three horses”,
+Based on the 2CV platform and suspension, with a slightly more powerful 2 cylinder air-cooled engine that would later make its way to the 2CV, in France the Ami 6 was often referred to as the Citroën 3CV Trois chevaux, or “three horses”,

 The 1961 Ami 6 sedan is distinguished by an unusual reverse-raked rear window.
 In 1964 an estate version was introduced.
 Some Ami 6s were sold by Citroen in Canada and the USA (equipped with 4 round sealed beam headlights).